thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * use type hints from the beginning and mypy
 * answer to this guy https://www.lesswrong.com/posts/54Bw7Yxouzdg5KxsF/how-do-you-organise-your-reading
 * when stable: talk about it on psionica, then lesswrong
-* try to install it on PyPI to make it easy to install with pip
+* make it into a pip package on PyPI

 Acknowledgements